Accelerating Quantum Eigensolver Algorithms With Machine Learning: Evaluation

-We demonstrated our idea on the optimisation of hyperparameters of two quantum eigensolver algorithms.
+We demonstrated our idea by optimising hyperparameters of two quantum eigensolver algorithms.
 We used 4- to 16-qubit systems to train the models.
 We deployed the models on 20-, 24- and 28-qubit systems.
-We aim to understand: \begin{quote} \textbf{RQ1:} To what extent can \tool's optimisation of hyperparameters alone accelerate and improve the efficiency and accuracy of Quantum Eigensolver (QE) algorithms on NISQ devices in terms of runtime, error, and system size? \end{quote}
+We aim to understand: \begin{quote} \textbf{RQ1:} To what extent can \tool's optimisation of hyperparameters alone accelerate and improve the efficiency and accuracy of QE algorithms on NISQ devices in terms of error, and system size? \end{quote}

-Given that we extract a model from smaller systems up to 16 qubits, we wish to assess the scalability of these models and to test if we have reduced performance as the system gets larger, that is: \begin{quote} \textbf{RQ2:} How scalable are machine learning-predicted hyperparameters learned on smaller systems when applied to QE algorithms for Hamiltonian systems with increasing qubit number and complexity? \end{quote} In our evaluation, we applied our methodology to 16 larger systems of 20-, 24- and 28-qubit with known lowest energy levels, using the two QE implementations: \adapt{} and \qcels{} (\sectref{sec:solvers}) to answer RQ1 and RQ2.
+Given that we extract a model from smaller systems up to 16 qubits, we wish to assess the scalability of these models and to test if we have reduced performance as the system gets larger, that is: \begin{quote} \textbf{RQ2:} How scalable are machine learning-predicted hyperparameters learned on smaller systems when applied to QE algorithms for Hamiltonian systems with increasing qubit number and complexity? \end{quote} In our evaluation, we applied our methodology to 16 larger systems of 20-, 24- and 28-qubit with known lowest energy levels\footnote{In the case of the open-source systems, we have only a close estimation using \adapt{} hyperparameters results as a baseline.}, using the two QE implementations: \adapt{} and \qcels{} (\sectref{sec:solvers}) to answer RQ1 and RQ2.

 We constructed two models—one for each implementation—using data extracted classically (\sectref{sec:solvers}) from up to 16-qubit systems.
 The data extraction and model training were general.
 The resultant model aimed to predict the optimal hyperparameters for its QE implementation and a system (Hamiltonian).
-The optimisation process took an implementation, its trained model and a system (a problem to solve) as input and returned the optimal hyperparameters for this setup.
+The optimisation process took an implementation, its trained model and a system (a problem to solve) as input, and returned the predicted optimal hyperparameters for this setup.